goto40/mdsd/docs/architecture.md

  * All validation procedures are located in `item_lang/validation.py`.
  * All validation functions in the validation module must start with `check_` followed by the class name of the model element to be checked (e.g. `check_Attribute`).
- * All validation functions are included automatically by the metamodel (based on the function name).
+ * All validation functions are included automatically by the meta model (based on the function name).

 ## Code Generators